Arizona Bark Scorpion

 Arizona bark scorpions enter homes seeking shelter, water, and food – other small insects.
 Entries usually occur during the evening, through doors and other large openings.

-Unlike most pests, Arizona bark scorpions are quite venomous – the most venomous scorpion species in North America – and extreme caution should be used if encountered.
 Although not considered lethal (no deaths have been reported in the past 20+ years), Arizona bark scorpion stings can produce severe pain and swelling at the location of the sting, numbness, frothing/foaming at the mouth, breathing difficulties, muscle twitching and spasms, and even convulsions.
 If stung, seek immediate emergency medical attention at your nearest hospital.

 Devil Scorpion

 The devil scorpion is a larger species of scorpion, closely related to its more dangerous cousin the Arizona bark scorpion, which it closely resembles, and are often incorrectly mistaken for.
-It is differentiated from the Arizona bark scorpion by its much thicker tail, which also have noticeable brown strips on them.
-Devil scorpions also tend to be significantly larger than other scorpions, including Arizona bark scorpions, which they feed on.

 Like all scorpions, devil scorpions are venomous, but are far less harmful than their relative, the Arizona bark scorpion.
 They are not considered dangerous, and stings are not medically significant, usually only producing mild discomfort.